ON CONSCIOUSNESS….Just what if?

 For our thinking brains, this stuff may be just a bit too perplexing to wrap our heads around…such stuff as dreams are made on.

 These constructs are also firmly rooted in the global healing traditions, whose cosmologies and approaches to health, illness, living and dying, reflect these notions of consciousness.
 These traditions understand the intimate and instantaneous links between thoughts, feelings and the physical body; they understand that thoughts and feelings are consummate players in the orchestra of our lives and are intimate and instantaneous effectors of health outcomes.
-They understand that what we think and feel intimately and instantaneously affects not only our own bodies, not only everything within us, but everything beyond us.
+They understand that what we think and feel affects not only our own bodies, not only everything within us, but everything beyond us.
 In fact, there is no separation.

 The problem is, none of this is taught in medical school.
 And very little to none of this research has trickled down to medicine to impact upon our world view as physicians, and thus, to our clinical practice.
 Most physicians take the easy physics course required to get into medical school.
 Most physicians aren’t schooled in the history and philosophy of science and epistemology.
 And we tend not to read the literature of disciplines and specialties beyond our own.

 What my medical training did teach me was that disease is bad and dying and death are worse.
 It bred an environment of fear around health.
 And we’ve cultivated this environment of fear, and it’s become a risk factor for disease, and a risk factor for dying and death.

 I often wonder just what if—just what if we could wrap our heads around these notions of consciousness transcending space and time and our physical bodies?
 How might we live differently?
 How might we experience illness, dying and death differently?